twolfson/grunt-init-browser/README.md

 # grunt-init-browser

-Grunt init template for distributing multiple versions of a browser script
+Grunt init template for generating and testing multiple versions of a browser script

 ## Getting Started
 Install `grunt-init-browser` globally and call it from the shell